-The money you contribute to the Cash Option, taken together with other deposits you have at the Bank, is insured up to FDIC limits and will not be subject to investment risk or loss to principal except as set forth herein.
+The money you contribute to the Cash Option, taken together with other deposits you have at the Bank, is expected to be insured up to FDIC limits and as described above under "Cash Option" and "FDIC Insurance" and therefore, is not expected to be subject to investment risk or loss to principal except as set forth herein.
 If the Bank is unable to pay all or part of any such amounts, then the FDIC may be obligated to pay the balance of that amount up to the limit previously described.